 The idea originated from Lori Stern, who doesn’t publish her recipe, but only gives general instructions and a link to Ina Garten’s simple recipe for delicious shortbread cookies.
 The idea is pretty cool, taking a plain cookie usually eaten with a cup of coffee, pressing an edible flower into it and turning it into a fine cookie most suitable for display in a boutique bakery window.

-* The recipe makes about 15 floral cookies.
+* The recipe makes about 15 flower cookies.

 170 g soft butter